liujiyuan13/RGD-demo/README.md

 # RGD-demo
-A demo of Reduced Gradient Descent algorithm
+A demo of Reduced Gradient Descent Algorithm